medusajs/medusa/docs/content/guides/plugins.md

 To quickly get started with the implementation, we advise you to copy `/services/welcome.js`, `/api/index.js`, `/subscribers/welcome.js` and the config files from the tutorial and add them in `/src`.
 As a result, you should have the following folder structure:

+> Please note: since the container resolution paths are automatically generated from the used directories and filenames you should avoid pre- or suffixing your file (e.g. `services/welcomeService.js` would result in the service being registered as `WelcomeServiceService`).

 ```js
 .
 ├── src